Section 2 of the IPC Membership Contract

 Although the Tribe can help guide you through the process, it is the responsibility of each Participant and visitor to ensure their legal stay in Panama.

-For all foreigners who do not need Visas, a quick jaunt across the border to Costa Rica would ensure your legal stay within the country for 6 months.
+For all foreigners who do not need Visas, a quick jaunt across the border to Costa Rica would ensure your legal stay within the country for 3 or 6 months depending on which part of the globe you hail from.
 As a group we can organize such trips quarterly.

 There are many ways to get a legitimate residency and citizenship and this will differ depending on your skills, experience and/or your income or savings.
 Please refer to http://visaspanama.com/english/index.html for Panamanian visa and residency information.
 As a community we may be able to help those enter and stay who cannot qualify on their own.